-Ivy has been Sunbridge’s director of outreach since 2011, handling the Institute’s communications, publications, and marketing and design efforts.
-Previously, she was the administrative director for the Barfield School master’s program of Sunbridge College and director of outreach and alumni relations at Green Meadow Waldorf School.
+Ivy has been directing Sunbridge’s outreach efforts, including communications, marketing, and design, since 2011.
+Previously, she was the administrative director for Sunbridge College’s Barfield School master’s program and director of outreach and alumni relations at Green Meadow Waldorf School.
 Her background in non-profit administration also includes serving as an admissions officer at Columbia Law School, publications coordinator at the Detroit Grand Opera Association, and public relations assistant at NYC’s Museum of Contemporary Crafts, as well as sitting on various independent school boards.
-Ivy, who holds a degree in art history from Kirkland (Hamilton) College, came to Waldorf Education as a parent many years ago and is now a proud Waldorf alumni grandparent.
+Ivy, who holds a degree in art history from Kirkland (Hamilton) College, came to Waldorf Education as a parent and is now a proud Waldorf alumni grandparent.
 A writer and book artist, she loves the creative aspects of her position and is delighted to have the opportunity to promote the mission of Sunbridge Institute.

 Jennifer joined Sunbridge as administrative assistant in 2013.
 While providing support especially to the outreach, admissions, and development departments, she readily offers assistance to all aspects of Sunbridge’s operations, and we appreciate her expert juggling ability.
 A graduate of the Katharine Gibbs School, Jennifer was formerly an administrative assistant in the private banking division of JP Morgan Chase.
 A busy mother of four and a community volunteer, she values her time with family, friends, and pet beagles.
 Jen enjoys cooking, baking, and gardening and, in the future, would love to learn to play the guitar and to perfect her Spanish.